cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

 **`ready`** : A callback function that is called when Cytoscape.js has loaded the graph and the layout has specified initial positions of the nodes.
+After this point, rendering can happen, the user can interact with the graph, et cetera.

 **`initrender`** : A callback function that is called when Cytoscape.js has rendered its first frame.
 This is useful for grabbing screenshots etc after initialision, but in general you should use `ready` instead.